espressif/esp-dl/tools/convert_tool/specification_of_config_json.md

 - feature_type: s16, which means int16 quantization
 - type of activation: PReLU

-The config.json should be written as:
+The config.json file should be written as:

 ```json
 {